RedEdge967/MacOS-CSS/README.md

 ## [Live view](https://macos-css.vercel.app)
 ---
 ## Can I Contribute?
 - Sure, open an issue, point out errors, and what not.
-Wanna fix something yourselves, you're welcome to Fork this and I appreciate it.
+Wanna fix something yourselves, you're welcome to Fork or clone this and I appreciate it.